cteliStolenFocus/aai-511-team-8/TEAM8_Journal.md

 - Added Final Instructions to repo
 - Added training data to repo
 - Created Jupyter notebook for the team to collaborate
+- Started to assign task to team members